 - We've increased our information provision: on our own website (see our COVID-19 Information & Resources page) and via our BAP Facebook page, BAP LESN Facebook page, Disability Bray Facebook page and Wicklow Community Directory Facebook page - and via BAP Twitter, Disability Bray Twitter and Wicklow Community Directory Twitter pages... providing you with vital information to help you through these challenging times...

-- We're providing tablets for older people living in nursing homes to help them stay connected.
+- We're providing tablet smart devices for older people living in nursing homes to help them stay connected.

-- Our Fáilte Isteach conversational English classes for migrants have gone online via Zoom!
+- Our Fáilte Isteach conversational English classes for migrants have gone online via Zoom (next term September 2020)!

 - Our ASPIRE Well-being service is offering supports by phone and online Well-being workshops